Bitcoin's price,

 Want to see what any of these entry points would have been worth today?
 Try the What If I Bought Bitcoin Instead? calculator →.
 Or see why DCA-ing through every crash is the strategy that wins.
 New to all of this?
 Start with Bitcoin for Beginners or learn how the halving actually works.

-1. CoinGecko historical price data — coingecko.com
+1. CoinGecko historical price data - coingecko.com/en/coins/bitcoin/historical_data (use explicit date in URL for exact daily close)

 5. Mt.
-Gox bankruptcy filings (Feb 28, 2014) — Tokyo District Court
+Gox bankruptcy filings (February 28, 2014) - Tokyo District Court; see also MTGOX Trustee site.

 Last updated 2026-04-14.
-Quarterly data is from market-history.js.
+Quarterly data from market-history.js.
 Not financial advice.
+Do your own research.